9ssi7/9ssi7/README.md

 ## 🚀 About Me
 I'm a Entrepreneur and Software Developer

-# so that it doesn't look empty

-👩‍💻 I'm currently working on https://turistikrota.com and my contract jobs
+🔎 I'm currently looking for new job

 💬 Ask me about Golang, Microservices, Cloud, Docker, DevOps, NextJS, UX or other career topics